Monday, September 25, 2023

 Eugenics is a set of beliefs and practices that aim to improve the genetic quality of a human population; leaving me to wonder if that last bullet point, presents an effort to clean up the gene pool.

-Erica, please accept that this is not attack on you, just some of the ideas you promoted during our very pleasant conversation.
+GIRL, please accept that this is not attack on you, just some of the ideas you promoted during our very pleasant conversation.
 Choices have consequences, and I just don’t think many young people are taking the time to consider what awaits them ahead, willingly or not.
 Oh and of the people I’ve listened to who have de-transitioned, they seem to eventually came to the conclusion that they were always simply a confused homosexual going through puberty and looking for answers to questions they didn’t even know to ask.

 I’ll leave you with this simple question: would you encourage and support your younger cousins in the setting their own menus for breakfast, lunch and dinner; and if not why not?